teenylabs/vibekit/README.md

 The #1 problem with AI-generated UIs: every prompt produces slightly different styling.
 VibeKit fixes that by creating a `design-system.md` that Claude Code reads before writing any UI code — so your colors, fonts, spacing, and components stay consistent across every session.

 ## Install
-cat > README.md << 'EOF'
-# VibeKit

-**A Claude Code skill that gives your vibe-coded app a consistent design system.**

-The #1 problem with AI-generated UIs: every prompt produces slightly different styling.
-VibeKit fixes that by creating a `design-system.md` that Claude Code reads before writing any UI code — so your colors, fonts, spacing, and components stay consistent across every session.

-## Install
 ```
 /plugin marketplace add teenylabs/vibekit
 ```